I don’t mean to be dry, but if you’re a software developer you know you should be. Especially when it comes to duplicate code.

 Creating such an index is a relatively fast process and makes matching much more straightforward: I only need to look into the edges that appear in a given flow and then use the index to compare it only to the flows that contain at least one of those edges.
 This drastically reduces the number of pairs we needed to analyze in all our factories: the total runtime dropped from 20 to 6.5 hours, all running in a single CPU core.

 Mining duplicate code patterns now takes less than a minute per factory for most factories, which is remarkable.
-Of course, there are outliers, but even the most time-consuming factory now takes 50 minutes to process, which is well under the 12-hour deadline imposed by the Architecture Dashboard.
+Of course, there are outliers, but even the most time-consuming factory now takes 50 minutes to process, which is well under the 12-hour deadline imposed by the AI Mentor Systems.

 Not only were we detecting duplicate code, but we were also highlighting the common patterns that explain such duplication.
 And we were doing it in record time.

-Duplicate code pattern mining is an Architecture Dashboard functionality that is now available for developers programming with OutSystems.
+Duplicate code pattern mining is an AI Mentor Systems functionality that is now available for developers programming with OutSystems.

 While we achieved our goal of figuring out a scalable solution for mining duplicate code patterns in the OutSystems VPL, our work is far from done.